FAQ. All you need to know

 Q. Why does the app offer several means of pairing?

-A. The app is third-party software which is multi-purpose: hence it offers pairing to suit, for instance, sensors that fit inside the tyre.
+A. The app is third-party software which is multi-purpose: I only recommend you use the method that uses the QR code.

 Q. I think I've followed the user guide but I haven't achieved pairing.
 Why?

-Here are other reasons why pairing fails first time:
+Here are reasons why pairing fails first time:

 • You initiated pairing for, say, wheel 1 but did not fit